zryska/Edge-Data-Store-Docs/Beta2/Administration/Administration.md

 An HTTP status 204 message indicates success.

-## Resetting the Edge Storage Component
+## Reset the Edge Storage Component

 Edge System provides a method by which a user may delete and reset all event and configuration data related to the Edge Data Store component, after which the product will be restarted.